anna-m-morris/dev-coach-fe/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/7c3d3c09-dc9d-426b-aba2-28da9fee44e3/deploy-status)](https://app.netlify.com/sites/eager-euclid-bdab76/deploys)

 # DevCoach

+DevCoach provides a platform for junior developers to train and improve their skills efficiently through focused support and feedback.
+It was built by Ben, Liam, Dom, Ola, Funmi, and Jayne for their Lambda School Labs project.

 See the deployed product at [dev-coach.com](https://www.dev-coach.com).
-We would love to hear your feedback - you can use the Crisp chatbox in the bottom right of the screen, or message a member of the team on Slack.
+We would love to hear your feedback - you can use the chatbox in the bottom right of the screen, or message a member of the team on Slack.

 Look through the documents we used to plan and organise the project here: